-- Don’t wear pantyhose, tights and other tight-fitting clothing.
+- Do not wear pantyhose, tights, and other tight clothing.

-- Avoid feminine perfume sprays, which may cause irritation.
+- Avoid vaginal sprays, which can cause irritation.

 - Use a mild skin cleanser.
 Look for products designed for sensitive skin.

-- Avoid scented fabric softeners and dryer sheets.
+- Avoid scented detergent, fabric softeners, and dryer sheets.

 - How can I relieve the pain during sex?